-I am Sophie Andrews, a junior at Chatham High School (CHS).
-This is my third year running Sophie’s Math Corner (SMC) for daily practice of AMC8 and Mathcounts problems.
+I am Sophie Andrews, a senior at Chatham High School (CHS).
+This is my fourth year running Sophie’s Math Corner (SMC) for daily practice of AMC8, Mathcounts and Continental Math League (CML) problems.

 How SMC works: SMC starts in September, a few months before the AMC8 test, and finishes in February, after the Mathcounts chapter competition.
 During this period, I post new problems on a common topic every week, 7 harder problems for more advanced mathletes (e.g. 7th and 8th graders) and 7 easier ones for younger ones (e.g. 5th and 6th graders).
 This year I’ll use AMC 8 and Mathcounts problems for the harder ones and modify Continental Math League (CML) problems for the easier ones.
 This is the first year that I’m trying CML problems since many school districts participate in CML and I hope that this would be of interest to more mathletes.